rocicorp/replicache/README.md

 This is the core [Replicache](https://github.com/rocicorp/replicache) client.

-It gets compiled to wasm and embedded by [replicache-sdk-js](https://github.com/rocicorp/replicache-sdk-js).
-In the future it will also be used in iOS, Android, and other SDKs.
+It gets compiled to wasm and embedded by [replicache](https://github.com/rocicorp/replicache).
+In the future it could also be used in iOS, Android, and other SDKs.

 ## Release